protee/wqr_QuickReport/README.md

 ## Key Features

-- **ORDA‑Like Interface**: Provides methods and a workflow designed for the ORDA model, allowing you to pass an Entity Selection directly for reporting[reference:0].
+- **ORDA‑Like Interface**: Provides methods and a workflow designed for the ORDA model, allowing you to pass an Entity Selection directly for reporting.
-- **Backward Compatibility**: Internally, the Entity Selection is efficiently converted to a classic selection, ensuring full compatibility with the underlying 4D QuickReport engine[reference:1].
+- **Backward Compatibility**: Internally, the Entity Selection is efficiently converted to a classic selection, ensuring full compatibility with the underlying 4D QuickReport engine.
-- **Enhanced User Interface**: Includes various UI improvements over the original for a more modern and user‑friendly experience[reference:2].
+- **Enhanced User Interface**: Includes various UI improvements over the original for a more modern and user‑friendly experience.
-- **Maintenance & Stability**: Incorporates essential bug fixes from the original codebase for increased reliability[reference:3].
+- **Maintenance & Stability**: Incorporates essential bug fixes from the original codebase for increased reliability.
 - **Multi‑Language Support**: Fully localized in **English (EN)**, **French (FR)**, **Spanish (ES)**, and **German (DE)**.

 ---